MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 #### Execution slots

 Executions slots are bins of CPU and Memory that are used to execute M-engine evaluations.
-A premium capacity is split up in execution slots and allows you to run multiple refreshes in parallel.
+A premium capacity is split up in execution slots and allows you to run multiple evaluations in parallel.
 For example, you have a P4 capacity and a dataflow that consumes 84 slots.
 You refresh your dataflow and the first 64 slots will be allocated for the refresh.
 The 20 left over evaluations for this dataflow will be parked into a queue.
 Once one of the evaluations is finished it will start with the next evaluation from the queue.
-If you start another dataflow on the same premium capacity, while the other is still running, it will get a separate set of slots from the premium capacity and does not have to wait on the other dataflow to start the refresh of your data.
+If you start another dataflow in your workspace on the same premium capacity, while the other is still running, it will get parked in the same queue of the premium capacity and needs to wait on the other dataflows in the workspace to start the refresh of your data.

 You can use the pointer below to estimate the execution slots consumption of your dataflow refresh: